36309915/CMPG-323-Overview---36309915/README.md

 # BRANCHING

-According to my research, there are 4 main types of branching strategies.
+According to my research, there are 4 main types of branching strategies:

 1. Trunk Based Development
 2. Release Branching
 3. Feature Branching
 4. Story or Task Branching

 Because we are doing agile & scrum, and user-stories is very popular using this methodology - I have decided on using Story/Task Branching for my git project.